Earth-return telegraph: Description

 A telegraph line between two telegraph offices, like all electrical circuits, requires two conductors to form a complete circuit.
 This usually means two distinct metal wires in the circuit, but in the earth-return circuit one of these is replaced by connections to earth (also called ground) to complete the circuit.
 Connection to earth is made by means of metal plates with a large surface area buried deeply in the ground.
 These plates could be made of copper or galvanised iron.
 Other methods include connecting to metal gas or water pipes where these are available, or laying a long wire rope on damp ground.
 The latter method is not very reliable, but was common in India up to 1868.

-Soil has poor resistivity compared to copper wires, but the Earth is such a large body that it effectively forms a conductor with an enormous cross-sectional area and high conductance.
+Soil has much higher resistivity compared to copper wires, but the Earth is such a large body that it effectively forms a conductor with an enormous cross-sectional area and high conductance.
 It is only necessary to ensure that there is good contact with the Earth at the two stations.
 To do this, the earth plates must be buried deep enough to always be in contact with moist soil.
 In arid areas this can be problematic.
 Operators were sometimes instructed to pour water on the earth plates to maintain connection.
 The plates must also be large enough to pass sufficient current.
 For the ground circuit to have a conductance as good as the conductor it replaces, the surface area of the plate is made larger than the cross-sectional area of the conductor by the same factor as the resistivity of the ground exceeds the resistivity of copper, or whatever other metal is being used for the wire.